mlibrary/about-leverpress/src/content/news/2022-08-23-women-making-history-revolutionary-feminist-postcard-art-from-helaine-victoria-press.md

 ---
 templateKey: news
-title: "Women Making History: Revolutionary Feminist Postcard Art From Helaine Victoria Press"
+title: "Forthcoming from Lever Press: Revolutionary Feminist Postcard Art From Helaine Victoria Press"
 summary: Coming this winter 2022 from Lever Press, a richly-illustrated narrative of two young women who learned to print, established a letterpress print shop in the Indiana countryside, and published the first women’s history